 French Fries & Ketchup

 I, interjected upon, was diligently spoon-feeding my soul to the TV and had no time.
+TV dines on souls and time.

+Nadine was silent but insistent, her eyes phosphorescent with intent.
 It looked like I would have to go.

 We made a quick, clean break to the truck and drove to the Jack-in-the-Box.
 Minimal tube lag.